 Or is it?

-How Much Equity Can You Release?
-Use Our Free Lifetime Mortgage Calculator
+How Much Can You Release?
+Use our Free House Equity Calculator UK.

-What is a Lifetime Mortgage Plan?
+What are Lifetime Mortgage Plans?

-If you’re property rich but cash strapped, then you will appreciate how crucial it is to have the money in place to enjoy your financial freedom and not to get worried about how you will pay for your bills, insurance premiums and to relish your retirement.
+If you’re property rich but cash strapped, then you will appreciate how crucial it is to have the money in place to enjoy your financial freedom and not to get worried about how you will pay for your bills, insurance premiums1 and to relish your retirement.

 However, if you do not have a considerable pension pot or any savings, getting to realise your dreams and retain your lifestyle after retirement could be easier said than done.

-How Does a Lifetime Mortgage Plan Work?
+How Does This Work?

-How Much Cash Can You Unlock with a Lifetime Mortgage?
+How Much Cash Can You Unlock?

-The amount you can borrow is all dependent on your lender.
+What you can borrow is all dependent on your lender.

-However, most plan providers use the following criteria:
+However, most use the following criteria: